Give Your Child

 -

-In partnership with Excel Learning Centers in Jacksonville, Richlands, and Swansboro, our center-based services are available to children from 6 weeks to 3-years-old.
+In partnership with Excel Learning Center #9, Abundance of Love and Learning Center, and New River Early Learning Center, our center-based services are available to children from 6 weeks to 3-years-old.
 Children are in a classroom setting Monday through Friday.
 A primary teacher is assigned to no more than four children and classrooms are limited to eight or nine children.
 Through planned learning, activities, and play, children are better prepared to enter kindergarten with increased social-emotional skills.

 -

 Our home-based program is available to expectant (pregnant) women and their families to provide information about healthy pregnancies, developmental milestones, and the importance of early care and education while strengthening the five protective factors for families.
-Enrolled families receive one 90-minute visit each month using the Partners for a Healthy Baby curriculum.
-Topics include prenatal health and healthy birth outcomes, bonding and attachment, infant mental health, family stability, and economic self-sufficiency.
+Enrolled families receive at least one 90-minute home visit each month using the Partners for a Healthy Baby curriculum.
+Topics include prenatal health and healthy birth outcomes, nutrition, bonding and attachment, mental health, self care, child development, and budgeting.

 how to